 - Observe all posted signs and warnings.
 Keep off closed trails and out of closed areas.

-- Before loading, you must understand loading and unloading instructions as posted at the lift/Tram.
-If you have any questions or need special assistance, notify the lift operator before entering the loading area.
+- Before loading, you must understand loading and unloading instructions as posted the lift/Tram.
+If you have any questions or need assistance, notify the lift operator before entering the loading area.

 Utah Law provides that as a “skier” you assume the risk and accept the responsibility for injuries resulting from the inherent risks of skiing, which include, but are not limited to: